When is the Mammoth Gran Fondo? Saturday, September 11, 2021 at 7am (Gran Fondo) and 8:30am (Medio & Piccolo).

 Where do I check-in and pick-up my registration packet?
 Check out the Packet Pick-Up page for the most up-to-date details.

 What roads are closed?
 The closure starts on Highway 120 just after the turn off to the Rufa towers and continues until Browns Campground on Benton Crossing Road.
 The closure is in effect from 8am until 1pm.
 There could be some light vehicle traffic on the road with law enforcement, SAG vehicles, and other vehicles not subject to the "thru" road closure.

 Can I start early?
 Riders who start early will not be timed and will not appear in the results.
 Early riders also run the risk of rest stops not being open, meaning they could potentially be unsupported for the duration of their ride depending on their speed.
 We DO NOT recommend starting early.

 Will there be something to eat and drink?
 Yes, tons of great selections including a light lunch at the Black Lake and Watterson stops!
 Every rest stop has something special.
-For all of the details on what will be offered click here.

 Will there be any Gluten-Free foods at the rest stops and after-ride meal?
 We make a concerted effort to accommodate our gluten free riders!
 Each rest stop will have a GF items.
 We will also have a Gluten Free items available at the post ride party - please be sure to request when getting your meal.

 I want to bring my dog to the event.
 Do you offer dog sitting services?
 We have partnered with Sierra Dog Ventures who provide fantastic dog walking services and adventure camps for your dog!
 Be sure to check out all of their services by clicking here Is there cell phone service along the route?
 Generally the cell phone service is pretty bad along our routes.
 We like to use old school communication!
 If you need assistance, please tell another rider to send the message up course or flag down a support vehicle.
 We ask our riders to be team players and always willing to help out others.